List of Still Game characters: Cammy Hastie

+Walter Ingram

-Walter Ingram (2016) Played by Gary Miller.
-Winston's brother, Walter is basically a funnier, friendlier, and overall better version of Winston.
-Walter lost his arm like Winston lost his leg, making Walter and Winston polar opposites.
+Winston's brother, Walter Ingram is basically a funnier, friendlier, and overall better version of Winston, to the charm of the Craiglang locals.
+Walter lost an arm like Winston lost his leg, making the brothers polar opposites.
 Walter eventually revealed that he only came to Craiglang to receive the money his Aunt Lily left for Winston.

-Mrs Fletcher (2016) Played by Ronni Ancona.
+Mrs Fletcher

 The owner of a residential care home that Jack, Victor and Isa temporary stay at whilst waiting for new homes, as Osprey Heights is set to be demolished.
-She starts off as friendly, but reveals her true nature as being stern and controlling when she confiscates the home's remote control from Jack and Victor after they "forced" the other residents to watch the programme they were watching.
-She also places a 9 pm curfew for the residents not to leave the home due to the residents escaping after Jack and Victor leave the doors open to go to the Clansman.
-Jack and Victor contact Boabby and inform him that they won't be able to come to the party at the Clansman due to the curfew.
-This results in Boabby, Winston, Tam, Navid and the other party guests going to the home to have the party there.
-The following morning, Mrs. Fletcher sees Jack, Victor, Isa and the guests escaping and discovers Navid asleep in one of the chairs.
-After Navid wakes up, Mrs. Fletcher tells him that the doors are locked and she has called the police.
-Luckily, Navid is able to escape by throwing a water cooler through the home's glass doors.
+She starts off as friendly, but reveals her true nature as being stern and controlling when she confiscates the home's remote control from Jack and Victor after they "forced" the other residents to watch a pole dancing programme.
+She also places a 9pm curfew on the residents, due to them escaping after Jack and Victor left the doors open to go to the Clansman.
+She is played by Ronni Ancona.